 Bridgewell opened a new behavioral health clinic in Amesbury.
 Bridgewell Counseling Services (BCS), Amesbury expanded our behavioral health services the Merrimac Valley.

-Coming soon: Bridgewell is launching a new supportive housing program for up to 10 families in Lynn – the first of its kind in the area.
-Our program will provide a safe space for women transitioning from other short-term recovery programs and focus on providing opportunities for them to reconnect and bond with their children as they work toward long-term sobriety.
+Bridgewell opened Lotus House, a new family supportive housing program for 10 families in Lynn – the first of its kind in the area.
+The program provides a safe space for women transitioning from other short-term recovery programs and focuses on providing opportunities for them to reconnect and bond with their children as they work toward long-term sobriety.